teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     VoterCert = [

        ; One or more signatures over `content` using the provided lifetime.
-       ; Each signature should be treated independently [ + SingleSig ],
+       ; Each signature should be treated independently.
+       [ + SingleSig ],
        ; A lifetime value, used (as usual ) as an input to the ; signature algorithm.